stackforge/fuel-docs/pages/terminology/v/vmdk.rst

 VMDK
 ----

-VMDK is a virtual machine disk format used by VMware :ref:`esxi-term`.
+The :ref:`vcenter-term` VMDK driver is a virtual machine disk format used by VMware :ref:`esxi-term`.
 You can use Fuel 5.1 and later to deploy a Mirantis OpenStack environment that can utilize VMDK support.